sarkiisov/startpage-frontend/README.md

 # Startpage frontend

-A customizable Chrome startpage extension with automatic links favicon fetching and additional usability and personalization features.
+A customizable Chrome and Firefox startpage extension with automatic links favicon fetching and additional usability and personalization features.

 ![startpage-preview](./docs/preview.png)